 In my 2017 book ‘The Problem of Time”, the prototype of Order-Theoretically interesting distinctions between theories that was given is GR versus Supergravity.
 In fact, GR-as-Geometrodynamics is Order-Theoretically trivial in the sense that its Order Theory structure is the “Kuchar” 3-chain, whose middle is trivial as a poset.
 While Supergravity is Order-Theoretically nontrivial in this way.
 This was accompanied by the observation that, while many other theories are no different from GR, or a subset of GR, as far as Problem of Time resolution goes, Supergravity is markedly different.
 The Order Theory distinction is tied to the super-generator being the square root of the Hamiltonian constraint (a 1970s result of Teitelboim’s).
 The idea of using having a resolved classical Problem of Time as a selection principle among physical theories (“Comparative Theory of Background Independence”) covers a far larger arena than just GR versus Supergravity however.
 By which no finer details of Supergravity are planned in either of my “Lie books”.

 The reader may be wondering what a Differential-Geometric Pillar of Flat Geometry is.
 These a priori being two different types of geometry!
 If you are trained aa a continuum mathematican or Theoretical Physicist, you will however know of one such.
 Killing vectors give a systematic derivation of isometry groups such as flat Euclidean space’s and flat Minkowski spacetime’s My point is then that generalized Killing vectors (similarity, affine, conformal… as well as metric and thus isometry-related) are but one of four such Pillars.
 The other three being Lie’s integral theory of observables, Cartan’s differential theory of observables and my Pillar using my “Lie-Dirac” generalization of the Dirac Algorithm.
 My two “Lie Books” will put these four differential-geometric pillars of flat geometry on an equal footing, as well as showing how their Principles of Dynamics counterparts resolve the local classical Problem of Time.
-I am hoping that one of these two books will be a submitted manuscript by the end of 2026.
+I am hoping that one of these two books will be a submitted manuscript by the end of 2030.

-Global matters
+6) Global matters

 On the longer run, obstruction terms mean cohomology, and “Comparative Theory of Background Independence” means comparing cohomology theory on a large number of categories.
 That GR gives a working such means that the metric-differential-geometric category is in.
 But might we be able to dismiss using less, or more, structure than this for our Physics?

 This is moreover not the only selection principle.
 GR also works because Teitelboim showed that the Hamiltonian constraint of GR encodes refoliation invariance.
 Thus resolving one of the 8 local Isham-Kuchar Problem of Time facets.
-So to get a local problem of time resolution for different stuctures than metric differential structure, we need to know what the category’s counterpart of foliations are.
+So to get a local Problem of Time resolution for different stuctures than metric differential structure, we need to know what the category’s counterpart of foliations are.
 Refoliation invariance involves independence from intermediary objects in evolving from A to B. So I called the general-category version of refoliation-invariance RIO invariance (IO for intermediary object).
 There is then the question, for whichever categories and theories that support cohomologically nice enough brackets algebras, as to whether they additionally manage to be RIO-invariant.
 This is probably harder to deal with than cohomology on many categories.
-Which is a sharply-posed mathematical question, while we do not even know whether RIO-invariance is sharply posed, much less how to compute answers to questions about RIO.
+Which is a sharply-posed Mathematical question, while we do not even know whether RIO-invariance is sharply posed, much less how to compute answers to questions about RIO.
 This suggests not looking too far afield for now.
 E.g. what is a foliation in other types of differential geometry.
 What is it in discrete geometry models (a large variety of which have been used in alternative theories of quantum gravity).
 What is it for just topological manifolds in place of differential ones.

-The above two paragraphs are an account of what I will probably be spending quite a lot of my research time on in 2027.
+The above two paragraphs are an account of what I will probably be spending quite a lot of my research time on in the early 2030s.
 That quantum operator algebras are brackets algebras which have their own brackets-Dirac Algorithm gives some further long-term direction.
 Though Isham often warned me that one cannot really do QM until one has a grasp of what the classical model does globally.
 When the classical model is flat space, or Minkowski spacetime, one is exempt from this: the Killing vectors do all the work.
 But in more general cases it matters.
 The problem with this is that I have already documented over 100 facets of the Global Classical Problem of Time, and there’s nothing nice and simple like local Lie Theory to hold these together.
 Many globalize in different ways!
 No framework that I am aware of can incorporate all of this globality at once.
 In other words, at the global classical level, the Problem of Time returns with a vengeance, hydra-like with many more heads than the Isham-Kuchar classification’s 8 local heads.
-I observed these 100+ facets between 2018 and the present date (2024).
+I observed these 100+ facets between 2018 and the present date (I last counted them in 2024).

 They caused of me to feel I had made a good choice in 2013: to spend half of my subsequent time on Topology of all kinds.
 The good news being that Topology is general enough that no matter what subject one studies far enough, the same kinds of Topology drop out of it.
 So becoming an expert in Topology is useful in all parts of the Theory of STEM rather than in just whichever part one gets far enough with first to encounter Topology.
 As such, there are many other areas of the Theory of STEM that I can now contribute to as an Applied Topologist.